Notebook 5 - The Real-Data Risk Run

 Map layer exportSupport communication and review in geospatial toolsMixed business and technical audiences

-Explainability is part of product quality: rankings need interpretable evidence so teams can act with confidence.
+Explainability is part of product quality: rankings need interpretable evidence so teams know what they are looking at before they act on it.

 - Model communication principle